VictorH04/Temp-Converter-Console/README.md

 # Temp-Converter-Console
-Simple temperature-converter program that ONLY works in the console.
+Simple temperature-converter program that ONLY works in the console